Breadkenty/SmashHub/README.md

 <hr/>
 <img src="./ClientApp/src/graphics/demo/startRepeat-conditional.png" width="75"/>

-**Start Repeat**: Sets the beginning of the set of inputs that will be repeated.
+**Start Repeat**: Sets the beginning of the set of inputs that will be repeated

 <img src="./ClientApp/src/graphics/demo/endRepeat-conditional.png" width="75"/>

-**End Repeat**: Indicates the end of the repeat.
-Can be used to tell the amount of repeat times.
+**End Repeat**: Indicates the end of the repeat; can be used to tell the amount of repeat times

 **Examples**: